saridout/ziegler/README.md

 Ziegler is a layer of convenience functions on top of matplotlib to suit my particular plotting preferences.

-The API is not currently stable, as I am sure I have already made some stupid decisions.
+The interface is not currently stable, as I am sure I have already made some stupid decisions.

 # Panel Layout
 Many layout commands in matplotlib, e.g. ``fig.tight_layout()``, change the size of the figure.
 The primary goal of ziegler's layout algorithm, invoked by calling zfig.render(), is to achieve a tight layout without changing the specified figure dimensions.